emissary-ingress/emissary/docs/dev-guide/service-preview.md

 [Mac 64-bit](https://s3.amazonaws.com/datawire-static-files/apictl/0.0.8/darwin/amd64/apictl)
 [Linux 64-bit](https://s3.amazonaws.com/datawire-static-files/apictl/0.0.8/linux/amd64/apictl)

 Make sure the client is somewhere on your PATH.
+In addition, place your license key in your HOME directory in a file called `.ambassador.key`.

 ## Getting started